 Richard Nixon: Another Anti-Gun Republican

 In 1969, journalist William Safire asked Richard Nixon what he thought about gun control.
 “Guns are an abomination,” Nixon replied.
-According to Safire, Nixon went on to confess that, “Free from fear of gun owners’ retaliation at the polls, he favored making handguns illegal and requiring licenses for hunting rifles.”
+According to Safire, Nixon confessed, “Free from fear of gun owners’ retaliation at the polls, he favored making handguns illegal and requiring licenses for hunting rifles.”

 “I don’t know why any individual should have a right to have a revolver in his house,” Nixon said in a taped conversation with aides.
 “The kids usually kill themselves with it and so forth.”
 He asked why “can’t we go after handguns, period?”

-Nixon went on: “I know the rifle association will be against it, the gun makers will be against it.”
+Nixon said, “I know the rifle association will be against it, the gun makers will be against it.”
 But “people should not have handguns.”

 George Bush Sr. – The first Disastrous Bush Presidency